Qobuz or Tidal? Which is more worth it?

 Qobuz or Tidal would be more worth it in terms of music library, interface, audio quality, price, among other aspects.
 Source: Vitor Valeri

-Tidal currently has a library of approximately 100 million songs, according to page about the company.
+Tidal currently has a library of approximately 100 million songs, according to page regarding the company.
 Qobuz already has 90 million songs, according to the article titled “The Qobuz experience” on the company’s support page.
 However, it is not correct to compare platforms only by quantity, as there are unknown albums and artists that I found in one application, but not in the other and vice versa.
 Furthermore, as each person has different tastes, the task of determining which is the best track library becomes even more complex.

 If you want to know if the songs you “liked” (“favorite”) and/or have saved in playlists, simply use dedicated services to transfer this information from one streaming platform to another.
 In our tutorial we teach you how to do this procedure.